2010 United States House of Representatives elections in Washington: District 8

 The 8th district included Bellevue, Sammamish, and parts of Auburn, Kent, Renton and South Hill.
-The district's population was 76 percent white, 11 percent Asian and 6 percent Hispanic (see Race and ethnicity in the United States Census); 93 percent were high school graduates and 41 percent had received a bachelor's degree or higher.
+The district's population was 76 percent white, 11 percent Asian and 6 percent Hispanic (see Race and ethnicity in the United States census); 93 percent were high school graduates and 41 percent had received a bachelor's degree or higher.
 Its median income was $82,403.
 In the 2008 presidential election the district gave 56 percent of its vote to Democratic nominee Barack Obama and 42 percent to Republican nominee John McCain.
-In 2010 the district had a Cook Partisan Voting Index of D+3.

 Republican Dave Reichert, who took office in 2005, was the incumbent.
 Reichert was re-elected in 2008 with 53 percent of the vote.
 In 2010 his opponent in the general election was Suzan DelBene, a businesswoman who ran as a Democrat.
 Keith Arnold, an accounting technician for the federal government; Tom Cramer, a small business owner; and Boleslaw (John) Olinski, a social worker with the Washington Department of Social and Health Services, also ran as Democrats.
 Tim Dillon, a member of the Yarrow Point town council; and Ernest Huber, a retired lieutenant commander in the United States Navy, also ran as Republicans.
 Robin Adair, who ran for the U.S. Senate in 2006; and Caleb Love Mardini, a marketing and business consultant, ran as independent candidates.

 Reichert raised $2,793,788 and spent $2,770,293.
 DelBene raised $4,024,786 and spent $3,942,493.
 Cramer raised $72,140 and spent $72,132.
 Mardini raised $3,156 and spent $1,813.